odedraketan/interview-project/README.md

 # CSV Parser
 This PHP script is designed to parse a CSV file, identify unique combinations based on specified fields, and save the results in various output formats (e.g., CSV or JSON).

-##Usage
+## Usage

 To use the script, follow these steps:

-Clone the repository to your local machine:
+--Clone the repository to your local machine:
 - `git clone https://github.com/your-username/csv-parser.git`

 Navigate to the project directory: